yl-jia/RNA-seq_demo/README.md

 # RNA-seq_demo
-note for classical analysis for RNA-seq
+note for classical analysis for RNA-seq。。。